MrEnergy64/ncurses-IPventur/README.md

 # IPventur-Python-Curses
-IPventur nmap frontend for Python3 and curses with nmap3
+IPventur nmap frontend for Python3 and curses with nmap3 module

 This is still beta v3 of IPventur-Python-1.0v3.